Tina Modotti: Early life

 Modotti was born Assunta Adelaide Luigia Modotti Mondini in Udine, Friuli, Italy.
 Her mother, Assunta, was a seamstress; her father, Giuseppe, was a mason.
 After spending time living in Austria, where her parents were migrant workers, the family returned to Udine, where the young Modotti worked in a textile factory.
-In 1913, at the age of 16, she immigrated to the United States to join her father in San Francisco, California.
+In 1913, at the age of 16, she emigrated to the United States to join her father in San Francisco, California.
 Departing from Genoa aboard the SS Moltke on June 24, she traveled alone, according to Letizia Argenteri, author of Tina Modotti: Between Art and Revolution, arriving on July 8 at Ellis Island, where she "declared herself to be single, five feet one inch tall, in good mental and physical health, and a student."
 She carried with her "100 dollars and a train ticket for San Francisco, where her father and her sister Mercedes resided."

 Acting career

 Attracted to the performing arts supported by the Italian émigré community in the San Francisco Bay Area, Modotti experimented with acting.
 She appeared in several plays, operas, and silent movies in the late 1910s and early 1920s, and also worked as an artist's model.

 In 1917, she met Roubaix "Robo" de l'Abrie Richey.
 Originally a farm boy from Oregon named Ruby Ritchie, the artist and poet assumed the more bohemian name Roubaix.
 In 1918, Modotti began a romantic relationship with him and moved with him to Los Angeles to pursue a career in the motion picture industry.
 Although the couple cohabited and lived as a "married couple", they were not married.
 She was listed as a U.S. citizen in the 1920 Los Angeles township census.
 Often playing the femme fatale, Modotti's movie career culminated in the 1920 film The Tiger's Coat.
 She had minor parts in two other films.

 The couple entered into a bohemian circle of friends.
 One of these fellow bohemians was Ricardo Gómez Robelo.
 Another was the photographer, Edward Weston.